-The first thing I ever cooked as a newlywed 29 years ago was Papas con Huevo, a potato and egg scramble.
+The first thing I ever cooked once on my own, was Papas con Huevo, a potato and egg scramble.
 It was probably one of the first things I learned to cook on my own as a teen.
 So, like clock work, every weekend when I would prepare breakfast on the weekends, I would ask my husband what he would like for breakfast/brunch.
 His answer was always Papas con Huevo, lol!
 To this day, he still ask for that same dish.
 To keep the tradition of our weekend brunch, this was on the menu this morning.
 For today’s version, I added a little smoked ham that I had in the freezer as well.
 I always prepare extra for quick tacos the next day.

 Both of the salsa recipes above are prepared with tomatillos!
 Click the link to see those and many more salsa recipes using tomatillos.

 - grapeseed oil or oil of your choice

 - 1/3 to 1/2 cup white onion diced

 - 1/3 cup poblano or red bell pepper diced

 - 1 to 2 serrano or jalapeño minced

 - 3/4 cup cooked ham diced